 Maps and scenes use coordinate systems to locate and display data correctly on the earth's surface and relative to one another.
 A coordinate system is a reference framework that defines the position of features in either two- or three-dimensional space.
 Coordinate systems can be horizontal, defining where features are across the globe, or vertical, defining how high or deep features are relative to a surface.
 Coordinate systems can be defined in both maps and scenes.

-In a new, empty map or scene, the default horizontal coordinate system is WGS 1984 Web Mercator.
-The horizontal coordinate system cannot be changed for a global scene; it must always be WGS 1984 Web Mercator, but you can choose a different horizontal coordinate system for maps and local scenes.
+In a new, empty map or local scene, the default horizontal coordinate system is WGS 1984 Web Mercator.
+For global scenes, the default horizontal coordinate system is WGS 1984.
+There are numerous coordinate systems to choose from for maps and local scenes, but the horizontal coordinate system for a global scene is limited to either WGS 1984 or China Geodetic Coordinate System 2000 (CGCS 2000).
 A map or scene always has a horizontal coordinate system.
-You can, optionally, define a vertical coordinate system for a map or a scene.
+You can, optionally, define a vertical coordinate system for a map or scene.

 Empty maps and scenes derive their coordinate systems from the first layer added to them.
 When you add additional layers to a map or scene, they are automatically displayed using the same coordinate system of the map or scene.
 If the map or scene's coordinate system is not the same as the native coordinate system of the layer's source data, the data is projected on the fly using a transformation.
 Be aware, however, that projecting on the fly can take longer to draw and is not advisable if you are editing data or performing analysis.
 It is far preferable to ensure that all the data is in the same coordinate system.
 Use the Project or Project Raster tool to project spatial data from one coordinate system to another.

 Horizontal coordinate systems